The location of Citizens Academy Session 6 on 10/30/2019 has CHANGED. Please login for details.

-The Alameda County Citizens Academy is a free 6-session interactive program that provides insight to County services and operations and offers opportunities for civic engagement in the County.
+The Alameda County Citizens Academy is a free six-session interactive program that provides insight to County services and operations and offers opportunities for civic engagement in the County.

 The Alameda County Citizens Academy, formerly known as the Adult Leadership Academy, was founded in 2001 by County Administrator, Susan S. Muranishi, with the full support of the Board of Supervisors.

-It provides an excellent opportunity for the community to increase their knowledge of county government and its impact.
+It provides an excellent opportunity for the community to increase their knowledge of County government and its impact.
 Through presentations by top County leaders, participants benefit from a unique interactive learning and behind the scenes experience.
-Refreshed programming includes tours of key County facilities, demonstrations of specialized equipment, hands-on exercises designed to illustrate the impact of County services in the community and opportunities for citizen engagement.
+Sessions include tours of key County facilities, demonstrations of specialized equipment, and hands-on exercises, all designed to illustrate the impact of County services in the community and opportunities for citizen engagement.

 What are the Goals of the Citizens Academy?

 Increase Knowledge of Citizens

 Participants become better informed about the role and structure of Alameda County in the community and gain a better understanding about what is required to run a county.

 The ACCA is a program of civic engagement and increases on-going citizen participation in County government.
 Citizens learn how they can be more involved with Alameda County.

 Participants have the opportunity to connect with other citizens from around the County.
 Participants and staff foster enhanced communication.

 Over the course of six, Wednesday evening sessions, participants increase their knowledge about Alameda County and its services through the County's Vision 2026 core themes: